UrkiMimi/heckdocs/docs/getting-started.md

 ### Custom Events

-Custom events are stored inside the `customEvents` field of your difficulty's `customData`.
+**Custom events** are stored inside the `customEvents` field of your difficulty's `customData`.
 Not to be confused with vanilla lighting events with custom data added, these are entirely new events.
 !!! example
-    ```json hl_lines="4-13"
+    ```json
     {
       "version": "3.0.0",
       "customData": {